lukejmann/monstera/README.md

 Future improvements:

 - Use map rather than array in portfolio store.
+- Add ENS integration.
 - Improve addresses interface.
 - Add multichain calls (would be quite easy with Transpose).
 - Loading states and empty states.

+Privacy:
+All data in the app is ephemeral, with the only data being transfered is the public keys of the wallets you wish to track to Transpose.
+No other data is collected or stored.
+No private key signatures are required.

+Additionally, when the app is not actively being used, balances and wallet addresses are hidden from the UI.